 Many Asian countries have variations of rice porridge — there’s okayu in Japan, juk in Korea, jok in Thailand, and lugao from the Philippines.
 In China, this staple dish is called congee, and it’s standard fare for breakfast, lunch and even dinner.
 The Chinese start young with congee, since it’s often the first food served to children after a mother’s milk.

-Congee is a perfect dish for people going through treatment or recuperating.
+Congee is a perfect dish for people going through treatment or recuperating on a bland diet.
 It’s gentle on the stomach and thought to improve the appetite.
 If you make congee with brown rice, you get the benefits of additional fiber, which will help you maintain regular digestion.
 Congee also helps keep you hydrated, as there is so much water in the dish, making it a great meal to turn to when you might be feeling nauseated or just sapped of energy.

 A terrifically flexible dish that can be part of a larger meal or served on its own, congee can be made with homemade chicken broth for a richer soup, and with fish or diced chicken for extra protein.
 To add oomph, flavor the soup with scallions, shitake mushrooms, ginger, soy sauce, sesame oil and pepper.
 Adding any vegetables you might have in the fridge boosts the nutritional value significantly, since congee itself is not vitamin packed.
 Though high in sodium, the soothing dish is very low in all fats, carbs and sugars.